-This feature is taken from The Calcio Issue of These Football Times magazine.
+This feature is taken from the Calcio issue of These Football Times magazine.
 To enjoy this, all the original photography, and 14 other long-form features, head to our online shop by clicking here and order your copy today.
-Support independent journalism that you can trust.
+Support independent, wholesome football journalism.

 Ten minutes remain and Internazionale are losing 1-0 at home to Brescia on the opening day of the 1997-98 season.
 With owner Massimo Moratti’s millions burning a hole in their pockets, the Nerazzurri had just broken the world record to bring Ronaldo to the Giuseppe Meazza from FC Barcelona.
 Before the game, all cameras and attention were lavished on Il Fenomeno, and much was expected from a team that had spent the best part of a decade flattering to deceive and living in the shadow of their famous neighbours.

 With a shock result on the cards another new South American signing, albeit one with a lower profile than the Brazilian, entered the fray: Uruguayan forward Álvaro Recoba.
 Eight minutes after replacing Maurizio Ganz, and with 10 minutes remaining on the clock, Recoba picked up a pass from Benoît Cauet, lashing the ball into the top corner of the net from fully 30 yards.